informatics-lab/blog/_posts/2016-06-30-cracking-clojure.md

                     (+ (first xs) acc))   ; pass accumulation acc)))                    ; or return

 Right - stay with me here.
 If you consider this for a bit, you can see that we achieve `for` loop functionality by recursively calling a function.
 This is known as *tail end recursion*.
+Each time the loop goes round, it recalls itself, passing:

+* the `rest` of the values, that is the bits you'll be looking at in future iterations
+* the running total

-Each time the loop goes round, it recalls itself, passing the `rest` of the values, that is the bits you'll be looking at in future iterations, and the `first` of the rest, that is the value you want to inspect on this iteration.
+You then pluck off the `first` of the rest, that is the value you want to inspect on this iteration.
 You do this until there are no `rest` values, which means you've finished looping.

 Because data objects don't exist outside of each recursive function call, this can be more efficient than a traditional for loop.
 That is, there are no spare data objects floating around between function calls, so this loop can scale infinitely without danger of stack overflows etc.

 ### Mutable state + concurrency = non-determinism (i.e. pain)
+In this example we're going to have a lot of objects which we get to do stuff in parallel by using a `pool` of processing nodes.
+We've made some dogs.
+They're happy when they bark.
+We want to count the total amount of doggy joy in our `happyness_index` (just go with it, okay?).
+(This is psudo-code - imagine we've instantiated a bunch of `Dog`s)

 **Python**

     happiness_index = 0